TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.34.md

 ---

-If any man is hungry, let him eat at home; that your coming together be not unto judgment.
-And the rest will I set in order whensoever I come.
+But if anyone is hungry, let him eat at home, lest your coming together be for judgment.
+The rest I will set in order whenever I come.